2003scape/rscsundae/doc/whydec2001.md

 Prayer is fully complete.

 ### Other

+Compared to earlier in 2001, PvP was restricted to the Wilderness, and item banks are fully available.

 There was no makeover mage.
 This is unfortunate, and will be worked around with a server-side command to let players